EDiasAlberto/ebay-fetch/README.txt

 1) Tighten up and make the program clean
 2) Add a function to confirm price changes

-To use this app, fill out the name and cost price for each item in the outputFile.csv or skip to step 2 then fill out the prompts from the program
+1) To use this app, fill out the name and cost price for each item in the outputFile.csv or, if you would rather not, you can skip this step and instead fillout the costs as the program asks for them.

 Run the "downloadPython.bat" by double-clicking it, which will download a ".exe" file.
 Run the .exe, ensuring that you tick the checkbox "Add Python 3.8.4 to PATH" on the first screen.
 Follow through the installation.
 Run the "install.bat" by double-clicking it, which will install the ebaysdk for python.

-Then, create a file called ebay.yaml
+2) Then, create a file called ebay.yaml
 Paste the following into the file:
 	name: ebay_api_config